jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 >The `+=` and `-=` operators add or subtract one to the variable depending on whether a good or bad slot was struck. **When we change the variable, the property observer will spot the change and update the label.**
 >
 >We have a score, so that means players have the achievement they were craving, right?
 Well, no. Clearly all it takes to get a number even higher than Gangnam Style's YouTube views is to sit and tap at the top of the screen directly above a green slot.

->
->Let's add some actual challenge: we're going to let you place obstacles between the top of the scene and the slots at the bottom, so that players have to position their balls exactly correctly to bounce off things in the right ways.
+>Let's add some actual challenge: we're going to let you **place obstacles** between the top of the scene and the slots at the bottom, _so that players have to position their balls exactly correctly to bounce off things in the right ways._

->
+### Add intermediary obstacles

 >To make this work, we're going to add two more properties.
 The first one will hold a label that says either "Edit" or "Done", and one to hold a boolean that tracks whether we're in editing mode or not.
 Add these two alongside the score properties from earlier:

 ```swift